uk-gov-mirror/ministryofjustice.digital-studio-infra/README.md

 **Never check passwords or other similar secrets into source control**

-Each directory represents a distinct project, and is effectively a seperate terraform environment.
+Each directory represents a distinct project, and is effectively a separate terraform environment.

 ## Setup